Skip to content

 1 / 1

-[Externally verified] Four of the company's HCV assessments have been deemed satisfactory (PT Palma Agro Lestari Jaya, PT Sawit Mitra Abadi, PT United Agro Indonesia, and PT Agro Abadi Cemerlang).
-The HCV assessment for Genting Jambongan Estate was carried out prior to 2015.
+[Externally verified] All of the company's HCV assessments (PT Palma Agro Lestari Jaya, PT Sawit Mitra Abadi, PT United Agro Indonesia, PT Sepanjang Intisurya Mulia and PT Agro Abadi Cemerlang) undertaken since January 2015 have been deemed satisfactory by the HCV ALS Quality Panel.

 • Y